nikitavoloboev/data/fitness/fitness.md

 # Fitness

 I currently do daily bodyweight exercises in form of situps & pushups.
-I also do cardio exercise daily either by running, cycling or walking & I like to play football weekly.
+I also do cardio exercise daily either by running, cycling or walking.

 I never sit for prolonged times & take breaks standing or walking around.

+I also enjoy playing sports like football.

 ## Notes